Anchorage, Alaska: Media

 Anchorage's leading newspaper is the Anchorage Daily News, a citywide daily newspaper.
 Other newspapers include the Alaska Star, serving primarily Chugiak and Eagle River, the Anchorage Press, a free weekly covering mainly cultural topics, and The Northern Light, the student newspaper of the University of Alaska Anchorage.
-Anchorage's major network television affiliates are KTUU 2 (NBC), KTBY 4 (Fox), KAUU 5 (CBS/MyNetworkTV), KAKM 7 (PBS), KTVA 11 (Rewind TV), KYUR 13 (ABC/CW), and KDMD 33 (Ion/Telemundo/MeTV).
+Anchorage's major network television affiliates are KTUU 2 (NBC), KTBY 4 (Fox), KAUU 5 (CBS/MyNetworkTV), KYUR 13 (ABC/CW), and KDMD 33 (Ion/MeTV).
+KAKM (channel 7) and KTVA (channel 11) are PBS member stations with the latter station serving as a satellite for the former.
 Anchorage is one hour behind the Pacific Time Zone, and receives the same network feed as the West Coast.
 Weekday primetime runs from 7 to 10 pm.
 Effectively, programs are viewed at the same local hour as those in the Central Time Zone.
 The city's only cable television provider is General Communication, Inc. (GCI).
-However, Dish Network and DirecTV offer satellite television service in Anchorage and the surrounding area; and uses East Coast feeds.
+However, Dish Network and DirecTV offer satellite television service in Anchorage and the surrounding area using East Coast feeds.

 There are many radio stations in Anchorage; see List of radio stations in Alaska for more information.

-Health and utilities
+Health

 Providence Alaska Medical Center on Providence Drive in Anchorage is the largest hospital in Alaska and is part of Providence Health & Services in Alaska, Washington, Oregon, and California.
 It features the state's most comprehensive range of services.
 Providence Health System has a history of serving Alaska, beginning when the Sisters of Providence of Montreal first brought health care to Nome in 1902.
 As the territory grew during the following decades, so did efforts to provide care.
 Hospitals were opened in Fairbanks in 1910 and Anchorage in 1937.

 Alaska Regional Hospital on DeBarr Road opened in 1958 as Anchorage Presbyterian Hospital, downtown at 825 L Street.
 This predecessor to Alaska Regional was a joint venture between local physicians and the Presbyterian Church.
 In 1976 the hospital moved to its present location on DeBarr Road, and is now a 254-bed licensed and accredited facility.
 Alaska Regional has expanded services and in 1994, Alaska Regional joined with HCA, one of the nation's largest healthcare providers.

 Alaska Native Medical Center on Tudor Road provides medical care and therapeutic health care to Alaska natives—229 tribes—at the Anchorage site and at 15 satellite facilities throughout the state.
 ANMC specialists also travel to clinics in the bush to provide care.
 The 150-bed hospital is also a teaching center for the University of Washington's regional medical education program.
 ANMC houses an office of the Centers for Disease Control and Prevention.
 The Alaska Native Tribal Health Consortium and Southcentral Foundation jointly own and manage ANMC.